-There are conflicts of interest inherent in our relationship with our Manager insofar as our Manager and its affiliates-including investment funds, private investment funds, or businesses managed by our Manager, including Drive Shack, Nationstar and One Main-invest in real estate related securities, consumer loans and Excess MSRs and Servicer Advances and whose investment objectives overlap with our investment objectives.
+There are conflicts of interest inherent in our relationship with our Manager insofar as our Manager and its affiliates-including investment funds, private investment funds, or businesses managed by our Manager, including Nationstar and OneMain-invest in real estate and other securities and loans, consumer loans and interests in MSRs and whose investment objectives overlap with our investment objectives.
 Certain investments appropriate for us may also be appropriate for one or more of these other investment vehicles.
 Certain members of our board of directors and employees of our Manager who are our officers also serve as officers and/or directors of these other entities.
-For example, we have some of the same directors and officers as Drive Shack.
-Although we have the same Manager, we may compete with entities affiliated with our Manager or Fortress, including Drive Shack, for certain target assets.
+Although we have the same Manager, we may compete with entities affiliated with our Manager or Fortress for certain target assets.
 From time to time, affiliates of Fortress focus on investments in assets with a similar profile as our target assets that we may seek to acquire.
 These affiliates may have meaningful purchasing capacity, which may change over time depending upon a variety of factors, including, but not limited to, available equity capital and debt financing, market conditions and cash on hand.
-Fortress has two funds primarily focused on investing in Excess MSRs with approximately \$0.7 billion in capital commitments in aggregate.
+Fortress has two funds primarily focused on investing in Excess MSRs with approximately \$0.6 billion in investments in aggregate.
 We have broad investment guidelines, and we have co-invested and may co-invest with Fortress funds or portfolio companies of private equity funds managed by our Manager (or an affiliate thereof) in a variety of investments.
 We also may invest in securities that are senior or junior to securities owned by funds managed by our Manager.
 Fortress funds generally have a fee structure similar to ours, but the fees actually paid will vary depending on the size, terms and performance of each fund.
-Fortress had approximately \$70.0 billion of assets under management as of December 31, 2016.